tomi33699/krauszkrypto/README.md

 ## Introduction
 Web3.0 website

+Find Website on krauszkrypto.hu

+Connect with Metamask (use rapsten ETH test network)

 Using Web 3.0 methodologies, Solidity and Metamask you'll learn how to build a your first real Web 3.0 Application - from start to finish.

 Project created in collaboration: